Wai Kru Festival

 The Wai Kru festival takes place around February or March.

 Sak Yant was originally used by warriors who sought protection and strength in battle.
 They covered their entire body from head to toe with magical signs so that swords and arrows would not harm them.
-These days they are received by Thai people from all walks of life - doctors, lawyers, taxi drivers, prostitutes, actors and mafia criminals.
+These days, Sak Yant tattoos are done by Thais from all walks of life - doctors, lawyers, taxi drivers, prostitutes, actors and mafia criminals.

 Sak Yants are traditional Thai tattoos engraved on the skin by Buddhist monks for protection and good luck, endowed with magical powers.
 Sometimes they are stuffed with a long metal or bamboo knitting needle with a needle at the end dipped in special ink made from ingredients such as coal and snake venom.